teamniteo/handbook/5_People/benefits.md

 ### Unused Vacation

-Unused vacation hours in a calendar year can be carried over to the next year but must be used by the 1st of July otherwise you will forfeit them.
+Unused vacation hours in a calendar year can be carried over to the next year but must be used by the 1st of July.
+Please make sure to take enough time off to spend your vacation hours before this deadline, we hate taking them away from you!

 ### Unpaid Vacation